SirLynix/obs-kinect/README.md

 Open the project workspace/solution (located in build/<actionfolder>) and build it.

 # Commonly asked questions

+## I copied the files and the plugin doesn't show up

+Did you install every dependency, including Kinect Runtime (or SDK) v2.0 and Visual Studio 2019 redistribuables?
+Links are in the "requirement" part, right above.

 ## Does it works on Linux/macOS?